 We forget the greatest lesson of all.
 This – everything! – has happened before, and will happen again.
 There’s life after change, even when that change comes crashing through our living rooms like the end of days.

 To all who fear that this is the end of the world I say, just as I say to the totally woke and the totally un-woke, what Dr. Cox said to Carla …

 Eyes open, mind sharp.

-PS – If you think this clip is an example of white privilege because Dr. Cox is white and Carla is POC, you’re making my point for me.
+PS – If you think this clip is an example of white privilege because Dr. Cox is white and Carla is POC, the answer is #facepalm.
 This is not a white man putting down a POC woman, not in this context.
 It’s a TV character trolling another TV character, a comedy sketch, an example of humor (something that eludes the totally woke) (note: he’s 90% prick.. his name is Cox..
-The irony oozes..)
-This clip is best appreciated as a TV/art moment rather than a political semiotic inside which worms can be found if one digs deep enough.
-(I wonder when we’re going to start digging into the purists.)
-As for those who see this clip and feel proud for being male and/or white because the world as they know it is filled with bitchy people whom they have to correct all the time, they, too, miss the point (the totally un-woke are all about missed opportunities, for which they have to take it out on other people), celebrating gender/race at the expense of the bigger picture.
-The meaning flies by them.
+The irony oozes..).
+This clip is best appreciated as a TV/art moment rather than a political semiotic inside which worms may be found if one digs deep enough.
+(I wonder what we’ll find when we dig into the radicals’ past.)
+As for those who see this clip and feel proud for being male and/or white because the world as they know it is filled with bitchy people whom they have to correct all the time (yep, believe it or not, people read the clip this way), they, too, miss the point (the totally un-woke are all about missed opportunities, for which they have to take it out on other people), celebrating gender/race at the expense of the bigger picture.
+The meaning eludes them.
 They, the totally un-woke, like the totally woke, the lot of them, are 10% right and 90%…